 You should feel that way about the niche for your blog.
 It will never feel like work; no matter how many hours you spend on it.

 2. Do research on the niche you select to find out what others are interested in.

-When I heard this I went “huh?”.
+When I heard this I went “huh?”
 So I thought about it.
 I realized I could talk about stuff I liked that others might be interested in OR I could talk about stuff that others were definitely interested in that I liked.
-Plus, those posts bring clients to my sites.
+Plus, those types of posts bring clients to my sites.
 The bottom line is this; I can’t know what potential clients are interested without understanding what they are asking about.
 So, how to research topic ideas?
 It pays to check out social media and use keyword research tools like Mangools.
-(Although Google Keyword Planner is the free equivalent, Mangools is one of those tools I’m willing to pay for because it has additional features I like and its not too expensive compared to some others out there).
+(Although Google Keyword Planner is the free equivalent, Mangools is one of those tools I’m willing to pay for because it has additional features I like and its not too expensive compared to others out there).
 It also helps to check out discussion groups on Reddit that focused on my niche topic.
 Keywords I find with Mangools and discussions on Reddit help me see what others are saying and searching for.
 That shows what other’s are looking to do, fix or find.

 3. Make a list of topics you would put on your blog.

 Once I started to understand what others were searching for, sharing about, or trying to do, it gave me lots of ideas about what I could blog about that would be of real interest.
 I started a “cheat sheet” of one line topics to focus on.
 Then as I blogged I would pick out a topic of interest and do further research on it.
 Some topics, because it was a passion niche for me required little to no research.
 I just had the background to begin with to start blogging about.
 Other topics were fun to research because hey I was already interested in my niche for my blog.